santosomar/kev_checker/README.md

 ```
 python3 kev_checker.py <search>
 ```
+`<search>` can be either:
+- a cveID
+- vendorProject
+- product
-`<search>` can be either a cveID, vendorProject, product, or a time range in the format "YYYY-MM-DD:YYYY-MM-DD".
+- or a date range in the format "YYYY-MM-DD:YYYY-MM-DD".

 All input is case insensitive.